FIGBERT/figbert.com/content/projects/privacy-redirect-for-safari/index.md

 Privacy Redirect for Safari is the first public release of [SMMR Software], a collaboration between [FIGBERT] and [Jacob Neplokh].
-It's currently available on macOS, and will arrive on iOS with the release of iOS 15 later this year.
+It's currently available for Mac, iPhone, and iPad.

 Download the app [on the App Store], and explore the source code [on GitHub][**Privacy Redirect for Safari**].